CHILDREN'S READING SERIES

 The acclaimed Children’s Reading Series is a beloved BCT program that presents the best of contemporary children’s theater in a creative environment that is accessible to audience members of all ages.
 Drawing on one of the oldest traditions in theater— “hearing a play” —audience members will experience professional actors bringing engaging stories to life.
 PLUS free pizza, and cookies!

-The 23|24 Season Children’s Reading Series titles will be announced as we get closer to each production.
+This Season’s Children’s Reading Series titles will be announced as we get closer to each production.

 FREE Cookies at every reading.